davimber/aialignmentideas/humanwrittenideas.md

 Randomizing what the answers get swapped out with (types of errors) could be informative.
 Changing the percentage of swapped answers could be informative.
 Maybe, for catching rare cases, a run where all answers are swapped out and randomization of context could be used to find edge cases of hacking.
+A lofty goal, but wouldn't it be nice if every RL environment came with a randomized_hacking_check script or flag!